 Museums in virtual reality

 MuIS is a museum information system – a web-based work environment to manage museum collections and keep track of state assets.
 It also helps make the information kept in the museums accessible to the public.
-At the moment 60 museums have joined MuIS and the database includes information on more than 3.2 million items and 1.2 million digital images.
+As of the end of 2018, a description of approximately 3.4 million museum objects has been entered, of which over 1.3 million have digital images and approximately 1.2 million have comprehensive descriptions.

 In implementing museum policy, the Ministry of Culture works closely with the National Heritage Board, Estonian Museum Association, ICOM Estonia and the Museum Council.

 National Heritage Board

 General information about the museums and the necessary auxiliary materials for museum employees is available on the National Heritage Board website.